 To find out more information, please click on the appropriate link below:

 At The Center for Natural Medicine in Eagle River, Alaska, we use Naturopathic Medicine to provide a comprehensive approach to healing, based on the belief that the human body has the ability to heal itself.

-Acupuncture is a technique for balancing the flow of energy or life force — known as qi or chi (CHEE) that flows through pathways (meridians) in your body.
+Acupuncture is an ancient technique for balancing the flow of energy or life force — known as qi or chi (CHEE) — that flows through various pathways (or meridians) in the human body.